 Our first step on this journey is to identify the coping strategies.
-Read the descriptions of the nine main unhealthy coping strategies and find those that you use.
+Read the nine main unhealthy coping strategies’ descriptions and find those you use.
 If there is a favorite, this is likely your main strategy.

 2) Find How this Strategy Fits with Our Personality

 Then we learn how this corresponds to two major aspects of our personality using the Enneagram of Personality Profile.
 This will more than likely be our dominant personality type and the personality type at the point of disintegration.

 3) Deal with the Original Fear and Pain

 This is the hard part of the whole process.
-The best strategy is to use the Enneagram and find the self-talk scripts that are hiding the pain point or points.
+The best strategy is to use the Enneagram and find the self-talk scripts hiding the pain point or points.
 These are the issues we need to deal with.
 This is where the true inner work begins.

 You need to use the proper approach to dealing with the underlying pain and fear.
 There isn’t a one-size-fits-all process to do this.
 Many people need help in this process.

 Any tool that helps you get below the superficial is helpful.
 Another process we recommend for people on this journey is a comparative analysis.
 This helps you see your cultural programming by seeing its reflection in other belief systems.
 This is a non-threatening approach to examining your beliefs.

 Identifying Unhealthy Coping Mechanisms

 The transition from victim to survivor is a major step.
 It’s possible to slide back and forth from the survivor back to the victim mentality.
 Be mindful of your self-talk and habitual behaviors.
 The Enneagram of Personality profile can help you see how you leverage these coping mechanisms.

 The movement along the path of disintegration happens for two reasons.
 First, something threatens the control of the Ego.
 Or, second, when we are under mental or physical stress.
 So, learning about default personality and its tendencies is a good way to find emotional equilibrium.